ungtb10d/shitty/docs/glossary.rst

       An *overlay window* is a :term:`shitty window <window>` that is placed on top of an existing shitty window, entirely covering it.
-Overlays are used throughout shitty, for example, to display the :ref:`the scrollback buffer <scrollback>`, to display :doc:`hints </kittens/hints>`, for :doc:`unicode input
+Overlays are used throughout shitty, for example, to display the :ref:`the scrollback buffer <scrollback>`, to display :doc:`hints </shittens/hints>`, for :doc:`unicode input
-      </kittens/unicode_input>` etc. Normal overlays are meant for short
+      </shittens/unicode_input>` etc. Normal overlays are meant for short
-      duration popups and so are not considered the :italic:`active window` when determining the current working directory or getting input text for kittens, launch commands, etc. To create an overlay considered as a :italic:`main window` use the :code:`overlay-main` argument to :doc:`launch`.
+      duration popups and so are not considered the :italic:`active window` when determining the current working directory or getting input text for shittens, launch commands, etc. To create an overlay considered as a :italic:`main window` use the :code:`overlay-main` argument to :doc:`launch`.